JMJHOX/date-simplify/README.md

 # date-simplify
-Set of tools that simplifies calculations about dates and time  on your Angular App
+Set of tools that simplifies calculations about dates and time  on your Javascript & Typescript Applications!

 # Version
-This library is working with Angular 13
+This library was originally designed to be working for Angular 13, but now it has re-design to be working with all type of Javascript & Typescript Apps.

 # Install
 You only have to install it using npm: